fricas/fricas/src/doc/sphinx/source/install.rst

   to hang.

 - 32-bit sbcl from 1.5.9 to 2.1.3 may miscompile floating point
   comparisons.
-Due to this most plots wil fail.
-The problem is fixed in developement version of sbcl.
+Due to this most plots will fail.
+The problem is fixed in newer versions of sbcl.
 Alternatively, use older version of sbcl.
 64-bit sbcl works OK.

 - by default sbcl 1.0.54 and newer limits memory use to 1GB, which is